-The Endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

-Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-..and targeted attacks were prevented in nearly all cases by most products.
+.. and targeted attacks were prevented in all cases by most products.

-Most products were competent at blocking more targeted, exploit-based attacks.
-All but Sophos stopped them all.
+All products were competent at blocking more targeted, exploit-based attacks.

-False positives were not an issue for the products.

-All of the Endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications.
+• False positives were not an issue for any product All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With no exceptions they allowed all of the legitimate websites and applications.